soudip2005/Web-Termsly-Risk-analyzer/README.md

 I have consolidated the duplicate sections, formatted the dataset statistics into a clean table, added specific installation commands (which were missing), and improved the visual hierarchy.

-🛡️ Web Termsly | AI Risk Analysis Dashboard
-Web Termsly is an intelligent risk analysis tool designed to decode complex "Terms of Service" and "Privacy Policy" agreements.
-Legal documents are often too long and complex for the average user to read.
-Termsly solves this by using Natural Language Processing (NLP) and Machine Learning to scan websites, flag high-risk legal clauses, summarize content, and translate findings into regional languages.

 🚀 Key Features
 🌐 Automated Scraper: Utilizes Selenium and BeautifulSoup to autonomously navigate to a target domain, identify policy links, and extract relevant text.